-Index

-HISTORY 3

-GENERAL APPEARANCE 3

-CHARACTERISTICS 4

-HEAD /SKULL /MUZZLE /TEETH /NOSE /EYES /EARS 5 - 6

-NECK 7

-FOREQUARTERS ~ FORELEGS 7 - 8

-BODY 9

-HINDQUARTERS 10

-FEET 10

-TAIL 11

-COAT 12 - 13

-COLOR 13

-THE FACES OF THE ALASKAN KLEE KAI 14

-HEIGHT AND WEIGHT 15

-GAIT 16

-SERIOUS FAULTS ~ ELIMINATING FAULTS DISQUALIFICATIONS 17 - 18

-STRUCTURE OF THE ALASKAN KLEE KAI 19

-HISTORY

-The Alaskan Klee Kai was developed in Alaska by Linda Spurlin and her family, to be a companion-sized version of the Alaskan Husky.
-From the early 70's through 1988, the Spurlins carefully selected dogs that met their high standards for appearance and soundness.
+The Alaskan Klee Kai was developed in Alaska by Linda Spurlin and her family, to be a companion-sized version of a type of dog referred to as the Alaskan Husky.
+From the early 70's through 1988, the Spurlins carefully selected dogs who met their high standards for appearance and soundness.
 In 1988, they made the Alaskan Klee Kai available to others.
-Mrs. Spurlin originally called her new breed the "Klee Kai," but in 1995 it was changed to "Alaskan Klee Kai."
-The Alaskan Klee Kai is still extremely rare.
-The Alaskan Klee Kai was recognized by the American Rare Breed Association (ARBA) in 1995 and by the United Kennel Club January 1, 1997.
+Mrs. Spurlin Northern Breed Group originally called her new breed the "Klee Kai", but in 1995 it was changed to "Alaskan Klee Kai".

-Red & White
+©Copyright 1997, United Kennel Club

+The Alaskan Klee Kai was recognized by the United Kennel Club January 1, 1997.